 Modifying the Filesystem

-In the filesystem mission, you were introduced to the filesystem, learned how to navigate directories, and learned several navigation shortcuts.
+In the filesystem lesson, you were introduced to the filesystem, learned how to navigate directories, and learned several navigation shortcuts.
 Now that you have some foundation for moving around the filesystem, you will learn how to modify directories and files, and start to discover the true power of command-line workflows.

-In this mission, you will discover another element of the command line — how to create and delete directories, as well as copy, move, and rename directories and files.
+In this lesson, you will discover another element of the command line — how to create and delete directories, as well as copy, move, and rename directories and files.
 These commands can give you a lot of power, including destructive power.
 One wrong move, and everything could be gone — and it's not easy to restore files after deleting them using the command line.
-In this mission, you’ll learn to wield this power responsibly.
+In this lesson, you’ll learn to wield this power responsibly.

-By the end of this mission, you should feel completely confident in using the command line to modify the filesystem and navigate comfortably through it to speed up your workflow.
+By the end of this lesson, you should feel completely confident in using the command line to modify the filesystem and navigate comfortably through it to speed up your workflow.
 At this point in your learning, you can check out our blog post 12 Essential Command Line Tools for Data Scientists tutorial, which has some commands that will help you become more comfortable with modifying the filesystem and using the terminal/command line in general!
 The tutorial includes commands like

 tail, and many others, which are also covered in more depth in our Text Processing in the CLI course.